mjr5749/ctc-database/README.md

 This project implements a web-based interface for the Cracking the Cryptic (CTC) catalogue of YouTube videos.
-The source of this data is the fan-created [Cracking the Cryptic Catalogue]("https://docs.google.com/spreadsheets/d/1rVqAjm-l_Urjd3TNmIc3SmTmz_OlgSoBuhY7RPgiuRg/edit?usp=sharing").
+The source of this data is the fan-created [Cracking the Cryptic Catalogue](https://docs.google.com/spreadsheets/d/1rVqAjm-l_Urjd3TNmIc3SmTmz_OlgSoBuhY7RPgiuRg/edit?usp=sharing).

 The [Datasette](https://datasette.io) tool is used to provide the interactive web interface for the catalogue database.

 The high-level components of this application are:
 1. The `build-ctc-db` sub-project is a Node.js project that loads the Google Sheets version of the [Cracking the Cryptic Catalogue]("https://docs.google.com/spreadsheets/d/1rVqAjm-l_Urjd3TNmIc3SmTmz_OlgSoBuhY7RPgiuRg/edit?usp=sharing") into a [SQLite](https://www.sqlite.org/index.html) database.
 2. The `build-ctc-db` sub-project packages the resulting SQLite database and a customized Datasette configuration into a Docker image.
-3. The Docker image is hosted as an app on the [fly.io](fly.io) platform.
+3. The Docker image is deployed on the [fly.io](fly.io) platform.
 4. The [ctc-catalogue.com website](https://ctc-catalogue.com) is hosted on Cloudflare to provide DNS and caching services in front of the fly.io app.

 # Deplyment Details